couchbaselabs/tuqtng/tutorial/content/slide-18.md

-## Filtering Grouped Data with HAVING
+## Pagination with LIMIT/OFFSET

-Sometimes you want to filter which groups are returned.
+Sometimes queries return a large number of results and it can be helpful to process them in smaller batches.
+After processing a smaller batch, you also want to skip over a batch to process the next one.

-Similar to filter documents with the WHERE clause we can filter groups with the HAVING clause.
+In the example on the right we ask that it return no more than 2 results.

-Here we filter to only include groups with more than 1 member.
+Try adding OFFSET 2 to get the next 2 results.

 <pre id="example">
-SELECT relation, COUNT(*) AS count
+SELECT fname, age
     FROM tutorial
-        GROUP BY relation
+        ORDER BY age
-        	HAVING COUNT(*) > 1
+            LIMIT 2
 </pre>